Getting Prepared for an

 One common question people ask is about grounding the frames of cars.
 In most situations, attempts to ground the frame of a car are more likely to just make matters worse by providing an accidental antenna for EMP.
 The safest way to provide a modest amount of EMP protection for a car is to keep it parked inside a metal shed.

 Retrofitting an automobile to make it EMP-resistant is a project that would be too difficult and expensive for most people.
 For those who want to try, the only authoritative document that I know to be available is one called "EMP Mitigation - Protecting Land Mobile Vehicles from HEMP Threat Environment" which was published in March, 2011.
-To find this document, go to the Protection Technology Group page, then click on the Knowledge Base link at the top of the page.
-Scroll down on the Knowledge Base page until you get to the article that you want.
+To find this document, go to the Protection Technology Group page, then click on the Media Library link at the top of the page, then go to the White Papers link.
+Scroll down on the White Papers page until you get to the article that you want.
 The article specifically applies to military vehicles, but has relevance to commercial vehicles as well.
 Note that the part of the referenced article that refers to bonding of "all metallic structures to a single point ground system" is referring to an electrical chassis ground on the vehicle, not to an earth ground.

 (I'm not giving a direct internal link to that page on protection of vehicles because the Protection Technology Group has been making extensive changes to its web site in recent months, and the exact location of the article on their site may change.)

-I highly recommend any of the articles on the Protection Technology Group Knowledge Base page as an excellent source of information about EMP and/or lightning protection.
+I highly recommend any of the articles on the Protection Technology Group White Papers on their Media Library page as an excellent source of information about EMP and/or lightning protection.

 In the 1962 Soviet high-altitude nuclear tests over Kazakhstan, even military diesel generators were damaged.
 This process was apparently started by a large voltage spike from the fast E1 component of the pulse punching through the insulation on the wiring at a single point in the generator windings.
 According to Vladimir M. Loborev, one of the chief scientists who studied this phenomenon, "The matter of this phenomenon is that the electrical puncture occurs at the weak point of a system.
 Next, the heat puncture is developed at that point, under the action of the power voltage; as a result, the electrical power source is put out of action very often."
 (From his report at the 1994 EUROEM Conference in Bordeaux, France.)